 Thank you to Mohawk Consumer for sponsoring this post!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 Filling holes in stained wood is not easy.
 Even with stainable wood filler, the holes are usually fairly noticeable and can stick out like a sore thumb.
 It’s either too dark or too light.
-Matching the natural look of wood grain is also tough to do if you don’t have the right products.
+Matching the natural look of the wood grain is also tough to do if you don’t have the right products.

 With today’s post, we’re going to show you some helpful products that are perfect for filling holes in stained wood.
 Not only are you able to match the color of the stained wood, but you’re also able to match the natural look of the grain on the wood.

-Here’s the products were going to be using today for filling holes in stained wood:
+Here are the products were going to be using today for filling holes in stained wood:

 Fil-Stik® (Fill Stick)